 Congratulations to the 2020 Top Doctoral Student and Rising Star Award recipients!

-Vancouver Coastal Health Research Institute (VCHRI) is proud to support tomorrow’s research leaders with the Top Graduating Doctoral Student Awards and the Rising Star Awards.
+Vancouver Coastal Health Research Institute (VCHRI) is proud to support tomorrow’s research leaders with the Top Graduating Doctoral Student Award and the Rising Star Award.
 These awards recognize outstanding efforts by VCHRI research trainees in research excellence, service as role models, and other contributions to the VCH research community.

 The 2020 Top Graduating Doctoral Student award recipient is:

 An exceptional student with a long list academic achievements, Shannon was the first applicant to enter the new combined PhD and Master of Physical Therapy degree program at the University of British Columbia (UBC).
 Her peers and supervisors within the Rehabilitation Research Program at the GF Strong Rehabilitation Centre highlight her critical thinking skills and her knack for problem-solving, noting that her clinical training as a physical therapist enhances her ability to take research discoveries from bench to bedside.